 I’m still slogging through Tactics Ogre: Let Us Cling Together.
 I’ve finally reached a point in the game that I remember reaching the first time I played it and abandoned it.
 I know I am nearing the end.
 Or, at least, I think I am nearing the end.
-When I played originally, I followed the Law route (which means you know what I did at Balamusa).
+When I played originally, I followed the Law route (which means you know what I did at Balmamusa).
 I eventually got to the part where Catiua kills herself in front of you.
-It was pretty heavy stuff for the the fifteen year old me.
+It was pretty heavy stuff for the fifteen-year-old me.
 Shortly thereafter, I stopped playing.

 The other day, I finally rescued Catiua only to see her kill herself again.
 The game let me save just before the dialogue and I was presented with a couple of choices on what to say, which hinted at alternate outcomes.
 I took a deep breath, and before I continued with the game, I decided to reset it and see what would happen if I chose a different dialogue option.

 Given the two options of dialogue, I chose the “other” one, which kept the conversation going a little longer opening up a second pair of dialogue options.
 I chose the option that I thought was most natural, and she killed herself a second time.

 I reloaded again, a lá All You Need Is Kill / Edge of Tomorrowand went through the dialogue again, choosing the “other” option again, which resulted in Catiua collapsing and apologizing, and most importantly, not committing suicide.

 A new cut-scene appeared and Catiua joined the party.
 I saved the game and went to lunch.